HerreraKrachTeichmann/NJODE/README.md

 This code can be used in accordance with the LICENSE.txt.

-If you find this code useful, please cite our paper: [Neural Jump Ordinary Differential Equations](https://arxiv.org/abs/2006.04727).
+If you find this code useful, please cite our paper: [Neural Jump Ordinary Differential Equations: Consistent Continuous-Time Prediction and Filtering](https://openreview.net/forum?id=JFKR3WqwyXR).